Recognition of same-sex unions in the Czech Republic: Public opinion

-A 2007 opinion poll from CVVM (Centrum pro výzkum veřejného mínění, Center for Public Opinion Research) indicated that 36% of Czechs supported the legalisation of same-sex marriage, while 57% were opposed.
+A 2007 opinion poll from the Center for Public Opinion Research (CVVM; Centrum pro výzkum veřejného mínění) indicated that 36% of Czechs supported the legalisation of same-sex marriage, while 57% were opposed.
 A May 2017 opinion poll by CVVM found a 52% majority in favour of legalising same-sex marriage, with 41% opposed.
 A 2017 poll conducted by the Pew Research Center showed that 65% of Czechs supported same-sex marriage.
 Support was far higher among 18–34-year-olds, with only 18% of people in that age group being opposed to same-sex marriage.
 A Median poll conducted in February 2018 (and published in April) found that 75% of Czechs supported the right of gay and lesbian couples to marry, while 19% were opposed.
 13% believed that legalising same-sex marriage would threaten opposite-sex marriages, and 8% believed it would threaten them personally.
 Additionally, 61% of Czechs were in support of adoption by same-sex couples, while 31% were opposed.

 A poll from January 2019, when a same-sex marriage bill was scheduled to undergo first reading in Parliament, indicated that 61% of Czechs supported same-sex marriage.
 Various Czech celebrities also expressed support, including tennis player Martina Navratilova, singers Bára Basiková and Dara Rolins, photographer Robert Vano, actresses Simona Stašová and Anna Geislerová, and politician Ivan Bartoš.
 According to a June 2019 survey conducted in May 2019 by CVVM, 75% of respondents supported registered partnerships with 20% opposed, 47% supported same-sex marriage with 48% opposed, and 60% supported stepchild adoption with 31% opposed.
 A Median poll published in January 2020 showed that 67% of Czechs supported same-sex marriage, and 62% supported joint adoption by same-sex couples.
 The survey found a large generational gap, with younger respondents overwhelmingly in support, but those aged 55 and above mostly opposed.

 A GLOBSEC survey conducted in March 2023 showed that 72% of Czechs supported same-sex marriage, while 24% were opposed.
 The 2023 Eurobarometer found that 60% of respondents thought same-sex marriage should be allowed throughout Europe, while 34% were opposed.
 The survey also found that 70% of Czechs thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 26% disagreed.

 An October 2023 Nielson/Publicis Groupe survey showed that more than half of Czechs would be "happy if politicians could quickly resolve the issue [of same-sex marriage]", while around 30% said they did not care if the issue was resolved and 11% of respondents said the issue "should not be rushed".
 Additionally, 9% of respondents said "their lives would get worse if an equal marriage law were adopted", whereas 80% believed that the adoption of such a law would not affect their lives, and 11% expected an improvement.
 A May–June 2025 CVVM survey showed that 64% of Czechs supported same-sex marriage, while 66% supported joint adoption rights and 81% supported stepchild adoption.